tijanamilosevic/filmlo/README.md

 # FilmLo- Movies statistics and predictions

-This app contains statistics and predicates popularity for movies on Netflix, Hulu, Prime Video and Disney+ platform.
+This app contains statistics and predicates popularity of movies on Netflix, Hulu, Prime Video and Disney+ platform.
-Also, FilmLo include all Netflix  portforilo (movies and TV series) and statistics for them.
+Also, FilmLo include all Netflix  portforilo (Movies and TV Shows) and statistics for them.

 FilmLo is written in Clojure programming language.
 More about Clojure: https://clojure.org/

-Application use following libraries:
+The application uses following libraries:
 * [Data.json](https://github.com/clojure/data.json)
 * [Data.csv](https://github.com/clojure/data.csv)
 * [Compojure](https://github.com/weavejester/compojure)